binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 ## 4. SSM Risks that Solution Causes {#web-applications-risks-that-solution-causes}

 Often with increased security comes increased confidence.
-Increased confidence is a weakness in itself along with the fact that it brings with it other vulnerabilities.
+Increased confidence is a weakness in itself, along with the fact that it brings with it other vulnerabilities.
 The more you know, the more you should be aware of how vulnerable you are.

 ### Lack of Visibility